 Active sports and games — including rollerblading, skateboarding, use of scooters or bikes are not permitted on the Terrace or Masco pavilion.

-Leashed dogs are permitted on the grounds, except during scheduled TCF events.
+Leashed dogs are permitted on the grounds, except during scheduled events.
 During scheduled events, only licensed service animals are permitted on Garden grounds.

 So visitors may enjoy the peace and serenity of the gardens; do not play radios, MP3 players or other types of amplified sound or noise makers unless prior permission has been received from TCF staff.

 Use Garden benches or chairs for resting.
 Do not stand on benches.

 Welcome to the Gardens!
 If you are a casual visitor to the gardens or a customer who has reserved the Gardens for an event, you are welcome to take as many photos as you like for your personal use.
 Just be sure to follow the guidelines in our Photography Policy.